 I use ad-blockers.
 I rev them up to maximum settings.
 Normal people don't even blink about that.
-But people in the media would say that they have to earn money somehow.
+But people in the media would cry they have to earn money somehow.
 They support their families with the money.
 They even go as far as calling ad-blocking a form of piracy or stealing.
 Poor souls.
-They don't realize what force are they facing.
+They don't realize what force they are facing.

 When the Internet came, I never used search engines.
 They carried ads.
 I had my list of favorite ad-free sites and I used those.
 Even if that meant I couldn't complete some tasks at my job efficiently.

 Then I discovered ad-blockers.
 I could get access to everything on the Internet without seeing any ads.
 It was like a new world.
 Warm and cozy.
 I was free to go anywhere while the ad-blocker shielded me from all the shit advertisers were trying to throw at my brain.